 - Excellent ($$$) – Commercial butter from known good quality raw grassfed cream.

 - Very Good ($$) – Homemade butter from good quality organic lightly pasteurized cream like Kolona organic whipping cream, for example.
-Make sure the cream isn’t ultra-pasteurized.
-You can learn more from Food Renegade about Ultra-Pasteurized milk and cream here.
+Make sure the cream isn’t ultra-pasteurized.Β

 - Pretty Good ($$) – Commercial butter from lightly pasteurized grassfed cream, like KerryGold.
 Be aware that Kerry Gold makes at least one product that is marketed as low-fat.
 That one wouldn’t be the one to pick.